-historically volatile relationship with Russia. although Europe's recent migrant crisis has intensified security Poland concerns. relies heavily on military and economic support from NATO, the US.
+historically volatile relationship with Russia. although Europe's recent migrant crisis has intensified security concerns.
+Poland relies heavily on militarv and economic support from NATO, the US.

 the EU, and other allies to help insulate it from large, external threats, notably a recently aggressive Russia.